Lettings policy

 Band A

-This band consists of customers requiring urgent rehousing where the council has a legal duty to consider them for accommodation.
+This band consists of customers requiring urgent rehousing where the council has a legal duty to consider them for accommodation and the applicant can establish a local connection to Leeds.

 1. Homeless